 Lithium iron phosphate (LiFePO4) batteries come in a single package with a lot of power and value.
 This chemistry of lithium battery is the big part of its superior performance.
 While all reputed lithium-ion batteries also include another important component along with the battery cells: a carefully designed battery management system (BMS).
 A well-designed battery management system can utmost protect and monitor a lithium-ion battery to optimize performance, maximize lifetime, and ensure safe operation over a wide range of using conditions.

-All Polinovel lithium iron phosphate batteries come along with a BMS integrated inside or outside.
+All Polinovel lifepo4 batteries come along with a BMS integrated inside or outside.
 Let’s have a closer look at how Polinovel BMS optimizes the life of a lithium iron phosphate batteries.

 - Over Voltage Protection

 LiFePO4 cells operate safely in a range of voltages, typically from 2.0V to 4.2V.
 Some lithium chemistries result in cells that are highly sensitive to over-voltage, but LiFePO4 cells are more tolerant.
 Still, significant over-voltage for a prolonged period during charging can cause plating of metallic lithium on the battery’s anode which permanently degrades performance.
 Also, the cathode material may oxidize, become less stable, and produce carbon dioxide which may lead to a buildup of pressure in the cell.
 Polinovel BMS limit each cell and the battery itself to a maximum voltage to 3.9V and 15.6V.